|

 postcolonial South Asia.
 Examining novels, short stories, art and Bollywood

-films, journalism, Legislative Assembly debates and oral testimony, the book
+films, journalism, Legislative Assembly debates and oral testimony, she shows

-Currently, Dr. Daiya is working on her second book on urban migrations,
+Currently, Dr. Daiya is working on her second book on memory, urban migrations,

 refugees, race, minoritization and human rights with a focus on contemporary